dabeng/OrgChart/README.md

 - Allows user to change orgchart structure by drag/drop nodes.
 - Allows user to edit orgchart dynamically and save the final hierarchy as a JSON object.
 - Supports exporting chart as a picture or pdf document.
-- Supports pan and zoom
+- Supports pan and zoom.
+- Allows user to customize the internal structure for every node.
-- Users can adopt multiple solutions to build up a huge organization chart(please refer to multiple-layers or hybrid layout sections)
+- Users can adopt multiple solutions to build up a huge organization chart(please refer to multiple-layers or hybrid layout sections).
-- touch-enabled plugin for mobile device
+- touch-enabled plugin for mobile device.

 ## CDN
 Users could find the related CDN support for OrgChart's CSS and JavaScript.